DiRaltvein/memory-corruption-examples/README.md

     Only diagnostics from bits.c file were recorded.
 - 149\*
   - ikos reports impossible warning like 'if (len > 0) len--' such statement can not cause unsigned integer overflow.

-Vulnerable function is a function where vulnerability even if function has no way of preventing that (for example use after free where function is given a valid pointer that has already been freed once).